 This is an list of jungle clothes and a few other items that you must include in your Amazon packing list:

 2 pairs of loose fitting hiking pants in neutral colors (remember what I said: bright colors attract insects!).
-I had my Kuhl Cliffside Convertible pants (which I never converted, by the way!) and my Hykr pants.
+I had my Horizn Convertible (which I never converted, by the way!) and my Splash roll-up.

 A pair of cotton pants.
 I like ali-baba pants, even though they are not the most flattering, because they are lose and comfortable.
 The bonus is that they are usually made with cotton, and they are easy to wash and dry.